TheArtificialFlower/FlowerSpace/README.md

-# 🌸 Blossom Connect 🌸
+# 🌸 Flower Space 🌸

 **A Social Media Platform for Plant Lovers**